 Brief overview of Appendix W revisions

 George Bridgers (OAQPS) said only about 10% of what was in the proposal was changed in the final, with one notable action that the beta option in AERMOD was not finalized as a regulatory model.
 The proposal to replace CALINE3 with AERMOD for transportation conformity modeling was one of the biggest areas that received comment.
 The final rule still removes CALINE3 but with a three year window AND after EPA does a rulemaking.
 There is also a coding error fix in AERMOD that impacts fugitives.
-The rule should be published in the Federal Register prior to January 20th, with an effective date 30 days after.
+The rule should be published in the Federal Register prior to January 20th, with an effective date of March 21 (update since the January 5th meeting).
 If an area needs to submit something before the effective date, they should work with their regional office.
-A webinar will be held after the publication.
+A webinar will be held on February 16th (update since the January 5th meeting).

 Transferring MMIF data to MJOs/states

 Chris Misenis (OAQPS) referred to the handout about the new tool that can take WRF data and transfer it into dispersion models.
 This can be helpful when a national weather station is too far away from a source.
-EPA has completed some modeling for the 2013-2015 period at a 12 km CONUS level.
+EPA has completed meteorological modeling using WRF for the 2013-2015 period at a 12 km CONUS level.
 Model performance evaluation was completed for each year.
 Once the data is transferred to MJOs/states, they can do their own analyses.
 Each year is about 2 TB of data, so a 6 TB drive would be needed.
 Jim (GA) said they would be willing to be the transferee if that works for the other MJOs.
 Theresa added they can confirm that on the next MJO subgroup call.

 Update on model performance objectives and CMAQ/CAMx update